Twilight-Hacker/Race/Race Creator.md

      Illness and Immunity
 A list of various illnesses by level
 Level 1:
 Level 2:
-Level 3:
+Level 3: flu
 Level 4:
 Level 5:
 Level 6:
 Level 7:
 Level 8:
-Level 9:
+Level 9: tetanus, e-coli
-Level 10:
+Level 10: Cancer, Black Death
 Every level of immunity automatically defeats illnesses of level i-3 or lower, and fights off illnesses of up to level i-1.
 Level i illnesses are always potentially lethal.
 Immunity 10 means that level 10 illnesses are potentially lethal, and for levels 7-9 the individual might still become sick.
 Immunity all means that the people never become sick.
+Immunity can be artificially increased through research.

 ## Intelligence
 Level 1: IQ 20, research 1/day/individual